What Makes Our School Distinctive?

 At school we help the children to understand and to live out the meaning of these words.

 The children LIVE life to the full by being active in their community – the children regularly contribute to Gloucester Food Bank and during the course of the year they raise funds for Mission Together which is all about ‘children helping children’.
 The children respond to world disasters by collecting money and arranging donations and carry out various other acts of charity throughout the school year in local care homes and Gloucestershire Royal Hospital.

 They LOVE one another as they wish to be loved by living out the gospel in their daily life and following in Jesus’ footsteps through their words and actions.

-They LEARN to make the right choices in life – our Core Values programme, which is delivered every Tuesday morning in our whole school Act of Worship, focuses on key values which help the children to grow spiritually and morally.
+They LEARN to make the right choices in life – our Core Virtues programme, which is delivered every Tuesday morning in our whole school Act of Worship, focuses on key values which help the children to grow spiritually and morally.
 The children also learn to make the right choices in their learning – using the talents God has given them to their full potential.

 Every Monday morning the whole school gathers together for our Gospel worship.
-Children volunteer to lead this liturgy.
+Children volunteer to lead this celebration of the word.
 This is a very interactive worship during which children's ideas, thoughts, knowledge and opinions are captured and used to produce a Gospel display.
 Sometimes, key questions are posted on the interactive display and the children are encouraged to respond to these throughout the week.
-The focus of the Gospel worship is to help the children to understand God's message to us.
+The focus of the Gospel celebration of the word is to help the children to understand God's message to us.

 Core Virtue Act of Worship